RobbertH/robberth.github.io/_posts/projects/2016-03-29-visible-light-communication.markdown

 ---
 <h2>Background & Concept</h2>
 So one day, I was at my friend's dorm room and we noticed that you could see my dorm from his.
-So we started joking around and as we are engineers, lasers came up.
+So we started joking around and as we are engineering students, lasers came up.
 We were thinking about communicating with lasers from his dormitory to mine and the other way round.
 Of course, I took this seriously and started building it.
 So far I have one arduino that is able to communicate with itself via visible light.